BytecodeAgency/Coding-Standards/README.md

 * If the used frameworks allow it, write your media queries mobile first, like `@media (min-width: 30rem)`
 * List related items together
 * If a :hover pseudo class is styled, style :focus the same for accessibility
-* Never use IDs, use classes
+* Try to never use IDs, use classes
 * Use [BEM](http://getbem.com/naming/) for naming CSS classes
 * Name classes descriptively
 * Use double quotes, not single quotes